Quality tattoo work starts with a quality machine.

 They’re the epitome of traditional tattooing.

-Before all these modern guns came onto the scene, they had existed to assist parlors with their tattoo work.
+Before all these modern tattoo guns (and kits) came onto the scene, they had existed to assist parlors with their tattoo work.

 Coil machines rely on electromagnetic current to cause the tapping movement of the armature bar.